 Popular deserts in Japan include ice cream, steamed dumplings and cakes and variations of sweetened rice.
 A red paste called Adzuki bean paste is often used in all kinds of Japanese sweets and is made by mixing adzuki beans with honey or sugar which was initially introduced to Japan from India.
 The introduction of sugar into Japanese culture lead to the creation of Wagashi, a style of Japanese confectionery which is served with tea and fruit.

 Buying sweets in modern-day Japan is a visual experience in and of itself!
-Enclosed in colourful packaging, Japanese sweets include simplistic snacks suck as deep fried sweet potato sticks and variations of popular western snacks with a Japanese twist, for example the green tea KitKat.
+Enclosed in colourful packaging, Japanese sweets include simplistic snacks suck as deep-fried sweet potato sticks and variations of popular western snacks with a Japanese twist, for example, the green tea KitKat.
 Various sodas, teas and coffee flavoured drinks also adorn the shelves of Japanese supermarkets and if you can’t read Japanese, this can be somewhat overwhelming!
 If you’re feeling adventurous, pick something off the shelf and give it a go; kind of like a blind date for your tastebuds!

 If you’ve sampled an alcoholic beverage from Japan before, there is a good chance it was Saké.
 Using the same polished white rice used to make sushi, this popular beverage has a similar production process to bear and is usually left for around a year to mature.
-A similar strength to western liquors, which are around 18-20%, saké is served both hot and cold and differs in flavour depending on the region it is made in.
+Similar in strength to western liquors, which are around 18-20%, saké is served both hot and cold and differs in flavour depending on the region it is made in.
 Beer is another popular Japanese drink, with brands such as Asahi and Sapporo widely available around the world.
 Most Japanese beers are classed as light lagers with a strength of around 5%.

 Although it is not a traditional drink from Japan, Japanese whisky exploded onto the international stage around 15 years ago and has been doing well ever since.
 Introduced into Japan in the late 19th century, whisky here is said to be similar in style to Scottish whiskey and interestingly the pioneers of Japanese whiskey chose the northern island of Hokkaido for their production as it had a similar climate to where they had studied in Scotland.
 If you’re in Japan we highly recommend trying the whisky there and if you’re on the island of Hokkaido, be sure to visit the Yoichi distillery where Nikka whisky is brewed.